 program and data memory for microprocessor systems.
 Each bit of data in a SDRAM

-is stored in separate condensator on the integrated circuit.
+is stored in separate capacitor on the integrated circuit.
 Since these

-capacitors leak charge, the information eventually fades unless the capacitor
+capacitors leak charge over time, the information eventually fades unless the capacitor

 charge is refreshed periodically.